 Sunday: Western Ukraine day

 - Yushka.
 Traditional broth, with Carpathian mushrooms and dumplings.

 - Ukrainian hot dog.
 Homemade garlic sausage, served with Lviv home fries (with Ukrainian bacon and onions).or Holubtsi, traditional cabbage rolls, cabbage leaf stuffed with minced meat filling, topped with original Lviv mushroom gravy.

 Traditional delicacies stand

-The Ukrainian representatives from restaurant Kupidon present their typical and authentic take-away products: honey, salt, teas and infusions, spices and sauces, caramel, coffee, beer and of course vodka.
+The Ukrainian representatives from restaurant Kupidon present their typical and authentic take-away products: honey, teas and infusions, spices and sauces, caramels, coffee, beer, crafted spirits and, of course, Ukrainian vodka “Horilka”.